Register for Medical Marketing Research and Insights

 Market Report of Integrated Health Systems in the U.S.:

 Healthcare delivery in the U.S. is rapidly evolving.
 As health systems integrate, decisions related to formulary, treatment, sales-rep access and health IT purchases are becoming more centralized.
 Use this OneKey, powered by SK&A report to identify the top 25 integrated health systems in the U.S. ranked by the total number of facilities and healthcare providers.

 Physician Office Density Report: Understand the composition of US medical practices by size of practice.
 This new report segments office size, by state, ranging from one physician in the practice up to 20-plus physicians.
 Use this recent data to improve resource allocation and gain insights for territory management.

 Sales Rep Visits and Detailing Trends for 2012: In 2012, the pharmaceutical industry saw another 9 percent reduction in sales force compared to the previous year.
-This report from Cegedim Strategic Data provides key information to the size of sales forces in the pharma industry, duration of sales visits, sample drops, and the top ten products detailed in 2012.
+This report provides key information to the size of sales forces in the pharma industry, duration of sales visits, sample drops, and the top ten products detailed in 2012.
 Use this report to learn what your competitors are doing in terms of their sales force and discover the latest trends in promotional activities.